 The number of obese horses and ponies used for leisure and pleasure purposes around the world is growing.
 It is estimated that more than 50% could be classed as overweight or obese.

 Keeping horses and ponies out at pasture with each other can be very beneficial in many ways.
 However, the intake of grass can contribute to obesity.
-It also can increase their risk of developing certain clinical conditions such as pasture-induced laminitis and insulin resistance.
+It also can increase their risk of developing certain clinical conditions such as pasture-induced laminitis and insulin dysregulation.

 Therefore, it is often necessary to restrict the intake of grass for many horses and ponies.